-However, what is the environmental impact of using spray paint?
-What happens when you press that cap?
-In the following sections we dive into the use phase of spray paint.
+What is the environmental impact of using spray paint?
+What happens when you press in that cap?
+In the following sections we dive into the use phase of spray paint and related impacts.

 - 01. The use phase

 - 04. Insights from manufacturers